tibordp/pyncette/CONTRIBUTING.rst

 3. Add a note to ``CHANGELOG.rst`` about the changes.
 4. Add yourself to ``AUTHORS.rst``.

 ..
-[1] If you don't have all the necessary python versions available locally you can rely on Travis - it will
+[1] If you don't have all the necessary python versions available locally you can rely on Github Actions - it will
-       `run the tests <https://travis-ci.org/tibordp/pyncette/pull_requests>`_ for each change you add in the pull request.
+       run the tests for each change you add in the pull request.

        It will be slower though ...